jaimeenahn/RecomenDemon/README.md

 2. press the "release"

 3. click goHomeBulls v0.2.0

 4. unzip the file

-5. press goHomeBulls.html
+5. press goHomeBulls.html (Use Chrome)

 6. press "s" to start game